 Another major addition to the CrPC is that a forensic examination will be mandatory in cases with offences that are punishable with imprisonment of seven years or more.
 A videography of the process is also made mandatory.

-“On receipt of every information relating to the commission of an offence, which is made punishable for seven years or more, the officer in charge of a police station shall cause the forensics expert to visit the crimes scene to collect evidence in the offence and also cause videography of the process on a mobile phone or any other electronic device,” says the Bill.
+“On receipt of every information relating to the commission of an offence, which is made punishable for seven years or more, the officer in charge of a police station shall cause the forensics expert to visit the crimes scene to collect evidence in the offence and also cause videography of the process on a mobile phone or any other electronic device,” says the new Act.

-“This means that the use of forensics in the investigation has been made mandatory for all states and Union Territories, and this is being done to ensure an increased rate of conviction in cases.
+“This means that the use of forensics in the investigation has been made mandatory for all states and Union territories, and this is being done to ensure an increased rate of conviction in cases.
 The necessary infrastructure for this will be ready within five years,” said the officer quoted above.

 Also Read: ‘Think about Delhi, not INDIA,’ Amit Shah slams Oppn veto to Bill over control of officers